 William is a vegan chef, writer/photographer and marathon runner who passionately believes that plant-based diets are a giant step forward for animal welfare, human health, and the future of the planet.
 William believes the more whole unprocessed raw organic plant-based foods–predominantly vegetables–we eat the better.

 Originally from Washington, DC, William lived and worked in Tokyo, Japan for 22 years, adopting a plant-based diet in 2006.
 He holds a certificate in Fundamentals of Raw Cuisine from Matthew Kenney Academy, and in Plant-Based Nutrition from T. Colin Campbell Foundation and eCornell.

-William has trained and worked at some of the most prestigious culinary schools, retreat centers, and restaurants including: Creative Health Institute, Living Light Culinary Institute, Millennium Restaurant, Tree of Life Rejuvenation Center, Pure Food and Wine (Okinawa) and Elizabeth’s Gone Raw.
+In addition, William has trained and worked at some of the most prestigious culinary schools, retreat centers, and restaurants including: Creative Health Institute, Living Light Culinary Institute, Millennium Restaurant, Tree of Life Rejuvenation Center, Pure Food and Wine and Elizabeth’s Gone Raw.
 He has given raw food demonstrations for Whole Foods Market and yoga studios.